Krupuk kulit

 Krupuk kulit (rambak; dorokdok; karupuak jangek, lit. 'skin crackers') is a traditional Indonesian cattle skin krupuk (cracker).
 It is traditionally made from the soft inner skin of cattle (cow or water buffalo) which is diced and sun-dried until it hardens and loses most of its water content.
-The diced and dried skin are later fried in ample hot cooking oil until they expand similarly with bubbles and yield a crispy texture.
+The diced and dried skins are later fried in ample hot cooking oil until they expand similarly with bubbles and yield a crispy texture.
 This fried cattle skin is then sealed in vacuum plastic bags to ensure and prolong its crispiness.

 History

 Krupuk rambak or krupuk made from cow or buffalo skin, is the oldest-mentioned krupuk variant in ancient Java.
 According to a culinary historian, krupuk has been around in Java since the 9th or 10th century, written on the Batu Pura inscription as krupuk rambak, which still exists today in Javanese cuisine, usually in krechek, a spicy stew.